mbergman257/mbergman257.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm researching AI, Computer Vision, and Robotics in the marine domain at Purdue University.
-My Master's thesis investigated wildlife object detection and hierarchical classification by implementing and developing state of the art computer vision methods.
-A core part of my research investigates training models using imperfect or otherwise challenging datasets - commonly seen with wildlife image datasets.
+My Master's thesis investigated wildlife object detection on AUVs and hierarchical classification by implementing and developing state of the art computer vision methods.
+A core value of my research is to provide practical and realistic solutions to implement on AUVs and mobile robots.
+Another focus of mine is working with imperfect or otherwise challenging datasets - commonly seen with wildlife image datasets, for example.

-I also spent time reworking our lab's graduate-level mobile robotics (ROS2) course, Autonomous Systems.
-Aside from this, my graduate coursework at Purdue included Deep Learning/AI, Reinforcement Learning, Computer Vision in Embedded Systems, Optimization, and Adv.
+Aside from research, I also spent time reworking our lab's graduate-level mobile robotics (ROS2) course, Autonomous Systems.
+As a student, my coursework at Purdue included Deep Learning/AI, Reinforcement Learning, Computer Vision in Embedded Systems, Machine Learning, Optimization, and Adv.
 Controls.

 Please feel free to connect on LinkedIn and explore the rest of my portfolio!